Student Spotlight: Student Cracks The Code For Success

-Morgan Young has always been interested in a lot of different things.
-From her first commercial acting gig at two years old, she’s applied herself to her numerous personal and academic pursuits.
-But when the time came to choose a high school program, Morgan’s family wanted a flexible program that would allow time for Morgan’s numerous interests.
+Morgan Young is interested in a lot of different things.
+From her first commercial acting gig at two years old, she applies herself to her numerous personal and academic pursuits.
+But when the time came to choose a high school program for their student, Morgan’s family wanted a flexible program that would allow time for her numerous interests.

 “Visions just seemed like the best option,” Morgan said.

 Morgan enrolled in Visions’ University Prep Academy, a program designed for students with ambitions of attending a four year university.
 Under experienced teacher Tracy Jones, Morgan is able to make her school life work around her busy extracurricular schedule.

 “I know what I’m going to do for the day, the week, and the month,” Morgan said.
 “Tracy makes sure I’m on the right track.”

 Morgan took community college classes starting her sophomore year, getting a jumpstart on college credits and learning the skills necessary to excel in a university classroom.
 In addition to sitting as the Vice President of Visions’ California Scholarship Federation, Morgan also acts, models and figure skates.
 She swims on a local team, tours as a professional Polynesian dancer, programs computer systems, and volunteers her time at Big Brothers/Big Sisters and Honor Our Troops.

 Morgan most recently took part in the Girls Who Code program at Twitter’s headquarters.
 An event designed for girls interested in pursuing careers in computer science.
 Inspired by her time in this program, Morgan taught herself Swift (Apple’s programming language).
 She developed a wi-fi app for iPhones with fellow Visions student Chase Forsberg called “WiFi Fuze”.